-The desired development pattern in the SMU District is commercial and residential development and recreational uses on a neighborhood scale.
+The desired development pattern in the SMU District is commercial and residential development on a neighborhood-scale.

-General Requirements
+E. General Requirements

-- Requirements to Receive Zoning Permit: Before conducting any construction or earth moving on the entire property or vegetation removal within the Lakefront Vegetative Buffer Zone within the SMU District, all of the following criteria must be met: - i.
-A site plan shall be submitted to the Zoning Administrator as outlined in Section 7.09: - ii.
-A zoning permit shall be approved prior to receiving any required county, state or federal permits, including septic and water well permits; soil erosion and sedimentation control permits; wetland permits; flood plain and culvert permits; and/or driveway permits. - 2.
-Setback Requirements: All structures proposed to be built within the SMU District shall be set back a minimum of 25 feet from the OHWM, except for the following uses: pump houses (up to 3' X 3' X 3' tall), recreational docks, covered docks, boat houses, storm water and erosion control measures, picnic tables, benches, recreational watercraft, patios, and stairways and walkways up to 4 feet wide. - i.
-If a greater setback is required under the provisions of any state or federal law than is required by this section, then such setback requirement shall apply. - Where the imposition of the setbacks precludes the location of a dwelling or other primary structure, the applicant may request a variance.
-Any variance must be obtained from the Zoning Board of Appeals in accordance with Article Seven of the Hancock Zoning Ordinance. - 3.
-Lakefront Vegetative Buffer Zone Requirements: Maintaining a natural strip of vegetation along the shoreline is very important to maintaining the aesthetic character and ecological integrity of the shoreline. - i.
-Vegetative buffer zones protect water quality and shoreline habitat, preserve scenic and aesthetic character, and control erosion and flooding.
+- 1. Requirements to Receive Zoning Permit: Before conducting any construction, earth moving or removal of vegetation within the Shoreline District, all of the following criteria must be met: - i.
+A site plan meeting the requirements outlined in Subsection D shall be submitted to the Zoning Administrator; - ii.
+A zoning permit shall be approved prior to receiving all required county, state or federal permits, including septic and water well permits; soil erosion and sedimentation control permits; wetland permits; flood plain and culvert permits; and/or driveway permits. - 2.
+Setback Requirements: All structures proposed to be built within the Portage Lake Shoreline District shall be set back a minimum of 25 feet from the OHWM, except for the following uses: pump houses (up to 3' X 3' X 3' tall), recreational docks, covered docks, boat houses, storm water and erosion control measures, picnic tables, benches, recreational watercraft, and stairways and walkways up to 4 feet wide. - i.
+If a greater setback is required under the provisions of any state or federal law than is required by this section, then such setback requirement shall apply. - ii.
+Where the imposition of the setbacks in i and ii above precludes the location of a dwelling or otherprimary structure, the applicant may request a variance.
+Any variance must be obtained from the Board of Appeals in accordance with Article Seven of the Hancock Zoning Ordinance.
+To obtain a variance, the applicant must show there is no other feasible and prudent location or design on the property that meets the zoning regulations and that the dwelling or structure will otherwise meet the intent and spirit of the Portage Lake Shoreline District as specified in C)1.
+Conditions may be imposed as part of the variance where they are reasonably proportional to the risks regulated by the Portage Lake District. - 3.
+Lakefront Vegetative Buffer Zone Requirements: Maintaining a natural strip of vegetation along the shoreline is very important to maintaining the aesthetic character and ecological integrity of the shoreline. - Vegetative buffer zones protect water quality and shoreline habitat, preserve scenic and aesthetic character, and control erosion and flooding.
 To preserve the fragile and transient nature of the shoreline environment, a Lakefront Vegetative Buffer Zone shall be maintained, where possible, 20' landward of the OHWM.